j0holo/simple_blog/README.md

 Settings -> Preferences -> Advanced -> Keyboard setup -> "your selected setup"
 and search for "Homepage" it will show you a couple of shortcuts to the homepage.
 Delete the `Ctrl + Space` shortcut to remove the shortcut.

+As of version 12.16 (Ubuntu 16.04) Opera inserts 8 spaces instead of 4.
+So currently Opera is not working as intended with the shortcut.js.

 ## Contribute